 - Both civil and religious ceremonies require two witnesses.

+- Does North Carolina have common law marriage?
 North Carolina does not have common law marriage (living together and taking the same name).
 In this state, you must obtain a license and have a ceremony (civil or religious) to be considered married.

+- Is there a waiting period for a marriage license?
 There is not.
 Licenses are valid immediately.

+- Are there any restrictions on getting married in North Carolina?
 There are a few.
 Both the bride and groom cannot be presently married.
 If one or both parties are in the process of getting divorced, that process must be final before a license is issued.
 Also, the bride and groom can have no closer family relationship than first cousin (first cousins can marry in North Carolina).